HSRP Configuration and Load Balancing Explained

 • Router-on-stick configuration on the interface that provides connectivity between multiple VLANs

-The following image shows the initial configuration of our example network.
+The following image shows the initial configuration for this lab network.

-HSRP Packet Tracer lab with the initial configuration
+HSRP Packet Tracer lab with the initial configurations

 Configuring the initial configuration

-This section describes how to configure the initial configuration on our example network.
+This section describes how to configure the initial setup for this lab network.
 If you are using the pre-configured lab, skip this section.
 The pre-configured lab already contains this initial configuration.

 R1